12 Thanksgiving Day activities that are great for kids

 3. Thanksgiving color sorting

 Get your little one’s brain stimulated in a festive way with Thanksgiving color sorting.
 This activity requires a little bit of preparation beforehand.
-You’ll need to cut turkey feathers in a variety of colored craft foam or thick cardstock (orange, brown, yellow, green and red) and get yourself a bag of Sixlets.
-Pour the candy into a little bowl and sit your kiddo at a table with the feathers fanned around it (like a turkey), then have them sort the candies to the corresponding colored feather.
+You’ll need to cut turkey feathers in a variety of colored craft foam or thick card stock (orange, brown, yellow, green and red) and get yourself a bag of Sixlets, Skittles or M&Ms. Pour the candy into a little bowl and sit your kiddo at a table with the feathers fanned around it (like a turkey), then have them sort the candies to the corresponding colored feather.

 If you have an older child, this will be a no-brainer for them.
 If they’re toddler age, you may need to help guide them a bit if they haven’t quite grasped the concept of colors yet.
 And remember, it’s totally fine if they’re not perfectly matching the colored candy to the feather.
-It’s still a great activity to build up fine motor skills (and an excuse to eat Sixlets.
-When’s the last time you had those?).
-If you’d rather not use candy for this activity, you can use other small items like pom poms, buttons, marbles, or anything else you may have around the house.
+It’s still a great activity to build up fine motor skills (and an excuse to eat candy).
+If you’d rather not use candy for this activity, you can use other small items like pom poms, buttons, marbles or anything else you may have around the house.

 4. Thanksgiving I Spy game